-The project is led by UN Environment and supported by €5 million from the International Climate Initiative on behalf of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety.
+The project is led by UN Environment and supported by €5 million from the International Climate Initiative on behalf of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
 The Travel Foundation is the lead implementing partner in both Mauritius and Saint Lucia, while other agencies lead in the Philippines and the Dominican Republic.
 The four islands have been selected primarily because tourism is an essential part of their economies.

 The four-year project will transform activities and services along the whole supply chain, looking at three areas within the tourism sector: accommodation, food/beverages, and events.
 If a dish is served, for instance, we will be examining how the food was produced and how it travelled to the restaurant.
 The Travel Foundation is collaborating with UN Environment, the Waste and Resources Action Programme (WRAP), the Technical University of Denmark (DTU), and local partners including tourism ministries.